fact-sealevel/extremesealevel2-AFs/README.md

 mkdir -p ./data/output
 ```

-Add totaled sealevel change data to input directory.
 This module requires output from the [facts-total](https://github.com/fact-sealevel/facts-total).
-Move the file you would like to use to `./data/input`.
-Alternatively, you can mount a volume to the container with the directory holding the totaled output and pass the filename as an arg.
+We have provided sample data to use in order to run the example below.
+To run with different inputs, replace `--total-localsl-file` with the path to your desired file.

 Build a Docker image:
 ```